VISA2215 Painting Now

 - Typically this unit is assessed in the following ways: (1) an illustrated and annotated folio that comprehensively reflects on material trials and workshop learning and (2) a practical studio project that demonstrates proficiency in the paint medium within a sophisticated conceptual framework.
 Further information is available in the unit outline.

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite standard(s) for the a practical studio project that demonstrates proficiency in the paint medium within a sophisticated conceptual framework component of the unit, as specified in the unit outline.
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the a practical studio project that demonstrates proficiency in the paint medium within a sophisticated conceptual framework component.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.